causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(elements: Collection<(K, V)>)
 ```

-Functionality: Constructs a [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek) from a collection of key-value pairs.
+Function: Constructs a [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek) from a collection of key-value pairs.

 Elements are inserted into the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek) in the iterator order of elements.
 Since duplicate keys are not allowed in [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek), if duplicate keys exist in elements, later key-value pairs (in iterator order) will overwrite earlier ones.